Spatio-Temporal Uncertainty-Modulated Physics-Informed Neural Networks for Solving Hyperbolic Conservation Laws with Strong Shocks: Introduction

 \section{Introduction}

 Hyperbolic conservation laws, particularly the Euler equations, serve as the foundational mathematical models for simulating supersonic aerodynamics, explosion mechanics, and astrophysical phenomena.
 While accurately resolving shock waves and contact discontinuities is crucial for applications ranging from aircraft design to large-scale cosmic evolution simulations, capturing these discontinuous solutions remains a central challenge in computational fluid dynamics (CFD).
 These physical phenomena are characterized by extremely high spatial gradients and strong nonlinear coupling.
-Consequently, traditional grid-based methods frequently encounter significant computational costs when addressing high-dimensional problems or complex boundaries \cite{LeVeque2002, Toro2013, Wang2017, Karni1996}.
+Consequently, traditional mesh-based CFD pipelines can become computationally demanding when mesh generation is difficult or when the governing flow problem becomes high-dimensional \cite{Cai2021}.
 In recent years, Physics-Informed Neural Networks (PINNs) \cite{Raissi2019PINN,Tao_2026,lu2021deeponet,jagtap2020xpinns} have emerged as a promising mesh-free paradigm driven by the rise of deep learning.
 Researchers have leveraged the nonlinear fitting capabilities of neural networks to embed physical equations directly into loss functions via automatic differentiation (AD).
 This approach has yielded significant progress in solving both forward simulations and inverse parameter inversion problems \cite{Cai2021, Mao2020, Raissi2020, Karniadakis2021}.
 Despite these advancements, existing PINN frameworks still face limitations when dealing with strong shock waves.
 A primary obstacle is the phenomenon known as "gradient pathology," where a severe magnitude imbalance exists between the partial differential equation (PDE) residual term and the initial condition (IC) term.
 As a result, standard optimization algorithms often become trapped in local optima, causing excessive smoothing of shock profiles or non-physical Gibbs oscillations \cite{Fuks2020, DeRyck2022, Krishnapriyan2021, Jagtap2020}.
 Such limitations challenge the reliability of PINNs for industrial-grade hypersonic flow simulations.
-To improve robustness, our research incorporates "homoscedastic aleatoric uncertainty" to dynamically adjust the loss weights across different tasks.
-The core of this strategy involves treating the loss function weights as learnable noise variances within the model rather than fixed hyperparameters.
-This adaptive mechanism offers a viable path to resolve the trade-off between physical constraints and boundary conditions(BCs).
-Furthermore, it is expected to fundamentally alleviate the gradient conflicts that arise between distinct loss terms \cite{McClenny2023, Kendall2018, Psaros2022, Jin2021}.
-Based on this concept, we develop the Uncertainty-Modulated PINN (UM-PINN) framework to effectively address the shortcomings of current methods regarding shock wave capturing.
-By deriving a physics-informed loss function based on maximum likelihood estimation, the network autonomously regulates the gradient flow according to the training state.
-We further augment this approach with Sobol Sequence quasi-Monte Carlo sampling to improve search efficiency.
-Experimental results demonstrate that UM-PINN accurately captures sharp shock wave fronts with high fidelity.
-Moreover, the proposed method surpasses traditional PINN models in terms of computational accuracy and convergence speed without requiring manual weight tuning.
-These findings validate the utility of probabilistic modeling in scientific machine learning and suggest a new technical route for the intelligent simulation of complex compressible fluids.
+To improve robustness, our research incorporates homoscedastic aleatoric uncertainty to dynamically adjust the loss weights across different tasks.
+The resulting task-modulation mechanism treats the loss weights as learnable noise variances rather than fixed hyperparameters, which helps relieve the scale conflict between PDE, initial-condition, and boundary-condition constraints \cite{McClenny2023, Kendall2018, Psaros2022, Jin2021}.